moregeo-it/stac-node-validator/README.md

 3. `npm install` to install dependencies
 4. Run the commands as above, but replace `stac-node-validator` with `node bin/cli.js`, for example `node bin/cli.js /path/to/your/file.json`

+#### Browser Bundle Development

+To work on the browser bundle:

+1. `npm run build:dev` - Build the bundle in development mode
+2. `npm run serve` - Start a local server to test the bundle
+3. Open `http://localhost:8080/example.html` in your browser to test the bundle
+4. `npm run build` - Build the production bundle

+The browser bundle is built using Webpack and includes polyfills for Node.js modules to ensure compatibility with browsers.

 ### Test

 Simply run `npm test` in a working [development environment](#development).

 If you want to disable tests for your fork of the repository, simply delete `.github/workflows/test.yaml`.

+### Release Process

+The project uses GitHub Actions for automated releases:

+1. **Testing**: All pull requests and pushes to master trigger the test suite across multiple Node.js versions and operating systems.
+2. **Browser Bundle Testing**: The test suite also validates that the browser bundle can be built successfully.
+3. **Release**: When a new tag is pushed (format: `v*`), the release workflow automatically:
+   - Runs all tests
+   - Builds the browser bundle
+   - Creates a GitHub release with the browser bundle as an asset
+   - Publishes the package to npm

+To create a new release:

+1. Update the version in `package.json`
+2. Create and push a git tag: `git tag v2.0.0-beta.19 && git push origin v2.0.0-beta.19`
+3. The release workflow will automatically handle the rest